Lost the Spirit to Rock & Roll

 Lost the Spirit to Rock and Roll (HAC96) is an album by Australian band Sneeze.
 As with the band's previous record, Sneeze - aka 41 Songs In 47 Minutes (1995) and Nic Dalton's other band, Godstar, this record has a huge cast of ensemble players.
 All songs are written by Tom Morgan and Nic Dalton, who play on all tracks, except 6 by Morgan/Dalton/Hayes, 7 by Morgan/Dalton/Meyerratken, 13 by Morgan/Dalton/Ciampa, and 18 by Morgan/Dalton/Hayes.
 The other members listed below are variously scattered across the record.

+The album was rated 2.5 out of 5 stars by AllMusic.